Show HN: Quadratic – native JavaScript support in a spreadsheet

 Or if you were asking, "Can I query APIs to get data onto the spreadsheet?"
 Yes, you can do that today in Quadratic with Fetch() in JS or Requests in Python.

-pmarreck 10 months ago
+pmarreck a year ago

 That's a neat idea.
 How did you lock down security?

-• Manchego79 10 months ago
+• Manchego79 a year ago

 Is there anything specifically about security you're curious about?